Skip to content

 Not really, but they share a couple of common uses.
 Here's a unique little nugget of information for you - probiotics and coffee can both be used internally during or after colonic hydrotherapy.
 Apparently, some colonic hydro-therapists insert probiotic enemas via the anus at the end of a colonic, as well as recommending probiotic supplements be taken orally.
 Coffee can also be used at the end of a colonic, as veins near the anus draw the coffee up into the liver.
 This can be of benefit to patients who are especially looking to cleanse the liver.

 I spoke to Linda Booth, Vice Chair of UK Colonics (The Association of Registered Colon Hydro-therapists - ARCH) who explained that this is a perfectly sound practice, and specified that it is "organic, ground coffee - not just instant coffee from the cupboard!".
 Good to know.
 If you're interested in finding out more about colon hydrotherapy, you can visit their website, and if you are considering undergoing the therapy we'd recommend finding a reputable practitioner by using ARCH's 'find a therapist' page.

 Another school of thought is that it’s the effect of both caffeinated and decaff coffee on gastrin production, which speeds up digestion7.
-The jury is still out, but we do know that B. lactis BB-12® is one of the most extensively researched probiotic strains in the world for regularity, so if this is a problem for you, I’d reach for a probiotic.
+The jury is still out, but we do know that B. lactis BB-12® is one of the most extensively researched probiotic strains in the world for regularity, so if this is a problem for you, I’d reach for a probiotic containing this strain.

 Bifidobacterium lactis BB-12®can be found in Optibac Probiotics Bifido & Fibre.